exkcd/CSCI2400/README.md

 ## Organization

-The labs will be organized into chapters, ex. `ch01` and `ch02` with a file called `assignment.md` to explain the problems assigned.
-This class includes pseudo-code interviews and lab writeups that will help explain the functionality of the code.
-Each will be labeled according to the corresponding lab, ex. `lab01-writeup.md` and `lab02-writeup.md`.
+The labs will be organized into labs, ex. `datalab` and `bomblab`.
+Each of the assignments are explained in the `README.md` file included in each lab.

 ## About the class